-- The "Joint Crediting Mechanism Guidelines for Developing Project Design Document and Monitoring Report for Reducing Emissions from Deforestation and Forest Degradation, and the Role of Conservation, Sustainable Management of Forests and Enhancement of Forest Carbon Stocks in Developing Countries (REDD-plus)" (hereinafter referred to as "these Guidelines") are intended to assist project participants on developing project design documents (hereinafter referred to as "PDD") and monitoring reports under the Joint Crediting Mechanism (hereinafter referred to as "JCM"). - REDD-plus safeguards are outside the scope of these Guidelines.
+- The "Joint Crediting Mechanism Guidelines for Developing Project Design Document and Monitoring Report for Reducing Emissions from Deforestation and Forest Degradation, and the Role of Conservation, Sustainable Management of Forests and Enhancement of Forest Carbon Stocks in Developing Countries (REDD-plus)" (hereinafter referred to as "these Guidelines") are intended to assist project participants on developing project design documents (hereinafter referred to as "PDD") and monitoring report. - REDD-plus safeguards are outside the scope of these Guidelines.
 Safeguards are supported and promoted by project participants in line with the "Joint Crediting mechanism Guidelines for Developing Proposed Methodology for REDD-plus", and the "Joint Crediting Mechanism Guidelines for Addressing and Respecting REDD-plus Safeguards". - 3.
 These Guidelines describe standards which are requirements to be met, except guidance indicated with terms "should" and "may" as defined in paragraph 8 below.